Life is short. Certainly too short to leave creative desires behind… or to do them from an unpleasant, inauthentic sense of push.

 Are you in the same boat?
 If you also desire to move your writing forward in a way that feels good, consider joining me for the new Creative Journey Writing Circles (I’ll have in-person and online versions, so everyone reading this can participate!).
 The adventure is so much more fun in supportive company.
 Registration opens next week so look for upcoming details…

-Meantime, this Thanksgiving I am so grateful for all of you and the gifts you bring in every possible way.
+Meantime, this year I am so grateful for all of you and the gifts you bring in every possible way.
 I am showered daily with your creativity, curiosity, vulnerability, honesty, laughter and insight.
 May you see this innate perfection in yourself as we embrace yet another season…